Rodney Roloff, Senior Mortgage Advisor specializing in BRIDGE LOANS loans for California Written by Rodney Roloff

 Our bridge loan specialists understand the nuances of California markets and can help you determine if bridge financing fits your situation.
 We’ll analyze your equity position, assess your qualification, and coordinate the timing to ensure your success.

 Ready to explore bridge loan options?
-Contact us today to discuss your specific situation and learn how bridge financing can help you buy before you sell.
+Call (510) 589-4096 to discuss your specific situation or view all construction and renovation programs.

 Frequently Asked Questions